ejm714/scipy_proceedings/papers/emily_dorne/main.md

 A comparison of CyFi and CyAN model accuracy on 756 ground sampled data points from across the U.S. A true positive (bloom presence) is where cyanobacteria density > 10,000 cells/mL.
 :::

-In sum, we find that **CyFi performs at least as well as Sentinel-3 based tools, but has 10 times the coverage of water bodies across the U.S.** due to the higher resolution of Sentinel-2 data.
+In sum, we find that **CyFi performs at least as well as a leading Sentinel-3 based tool, but has 10 times the coverage of water bodies across the U.S.** due to the higher resolution of Sentinel-2 data.
 This dramatically expands the applicability of remote sensing-based estimates as a tool for management of HABs.

 ## Using CyFi